ibalatin/snake/README.md

 # snake
-Learning html5 and js(jquery) by following course on udemy.
-The reason why it is here is because i wanna practice using git as well :)
+Learning html5 and js(jquery) by building snake game.

 After losing the game, user could press any arrow key and continue playing(fixed)